Tips for Making Family Videos

 8 Be aware of sound

 If you’re put off by the thought of editing (and we were for many years), remember with a little thought and maybe a quick rehearsal you can make an engaging and quirky video in one take.
 Cut to the heart of the action.
 Shoot, trim and publish.
+As the family video maker you are a success.
 Then go eat doughnuts.
 Like this.

 10 Capture movement